MIND Management System

 The system Lee Benson used to run his own company.

-Lee built Able Aerospace from zero to more than $100 million in annual revenue and a mid–nine-figure exit, across a twenty-year run as its operator.
-He ran it on measurement discipline: always knowing the one number that mattered, and watching what moved it.
-Able’s average aircraft turn time was already 28 days, far ahead of competitors who took three months.
-Even then, Lee was looking for the path to 14.
+Lee built Able Aerospace from zero to more than $100 million in annual revenue and a mid-nine-figure exit, sold to Textron, across a twenty-year run as its operator.
+He ran it on one discipline: knowing where the value actually came from, and watching what moved it.
+Able’s average aircraft turn time was already 28 days, against competitors who took three months.
+Even then, Lee was going after 14.

 MIND comes into a business through two doors.